Buying a new computer

 machine (the one with the highest processor speed) you can afford.

-Laptop computers have become incredibly popular in the last decade.
+Laptop computers have become ubiquitous since the mid-1990s.

 They're brilliant for moving around the house from room to room

-(sending e-mails in bed, working in the garden, or whatever it happens
+(sending emails in bed, working in the garden, or wherever you happen

 to be), especially now wireless Internet access means you can be online